OpenVidu/openvidu.io-docs/docs/deployment/pro/aws.md

 #### Elasticsearch configuration

-You can configure the deployment to use an external Elastic Stack, or deploy one next to OpenVidu Server Pro.
+You have three options for configuring the deployment with Elasticsearch and Kibana:

+- **1)** Using an external Elasticsearch and Kibana deployment.
+- **2)** Using an Elasticsearch and Kibana deployed next to the OpenVidu Server master node.
+- **3)** Not deploying Elasticsearch and Kibana at all.

+The next sections will take a closer look at these three options.
-##### External Elasticsearch and Kibana (Recommended)
+##### Option 1: External Elasticsearch and Kibana (Recommended)

 Requirements to use an external Elasticsearch and Kibana are: